-Applicants are strongly recommended to speak with program faculty (listed above), with whom they share research interests and who could serve as his/her PhD advisor, prior to submitting their application.
+Applicants are strongly recommended to speak with program faculty (listed below), with whom they share research interests and who could serve as his/her PhD advisor, prior to submitting their application.
 Applicants should identify two program faculty members that they would like to work with during their doctoral training in their graduate application essay.

 NS PhD Faculty

 - Nutrition education, nutrition counseling, and qualitative research studies diet and health outcomes (Sandra Baker, EdD, RD)